holochain-apps/volla-messages/README.md

 ### Publish a new happ release

-1. (optional) Use search-and-replace to bump the version number in `src-tauri/tauri.conf.json`, `src-tauri/Cargo.toml`, and all `package.json` files.
+1. Use search-and-replace to bump the version number in `src-tauri/tauri.conf.json`, `src-tauri/Cargo.toml`, and all `package.json` files.
 2. Create a git tag with the format `happ-vX.Y.Z`, where `X.Y.Z` is your happ version.
 This will trigger CI to create a draft github release, containing the built `.happ` file.
 3. Publish the draft github release.
 4. Copy the url of the `.happ` file in the github release, then paste it into the npm command `setup:happ-release` in `package.json`.

 ### Publish a new Volla Messages release

-1. Ensure the github repository has all required secrets defined (see [#Github Secrets](Github Secrets))
+1. Ensure the github repository has all required secrets defined (see [Github Secrets](#github-secrets))
-1. (optional) Use search-and-replace to bump the version number in `src-tauri/tauri.conf.json`, `src-tauri/Cargo.toml`, and all `package.json` files.
+2. Use search-and-replace to bump the version number in `src-tauri/tauri.conf.json`, `src-tauri/Cargo.toml`, and all `package.json` files.
-2. Create a git tag with the format `vX.Y.Z`, where `X.Y.Z` is your app version.
+3. Create a git tag with the format `vX.Y.Z`, where `X.Y.Z` is your app version.
 This will trigger CI to create a draft github release, containing the built applications for all supported platforms.
-3. Publish the draft github release.
+4. Publish the draft github release.

 #### Github Secrets